barackd222/barackd222.github.io/assets/handsonlabs/createtheoccsstack.md

 <img src="./img/occs-15.PNG" />

-In the Container Console note the number of hosts allocated to the default Resource Pool.
+In the Container Console note the number of **hosts** allocated to the default Resource Pool.
+This corresponds to the number of nodes that you entered while provisioning.

 <img src="./img/occs-16.PNG" />